dart-lang/site-www/src/language/branches.md

 }
 ```

+A default case (`default` or `_`) covers all possible values, making a switch on
+any type exhaustive.

+[Enums][enum] and [sealed types][sealed] are particularly useful for switches
+because, even without a default case, their possible values are known and fully
-Use the [`sealed` modifier][sealed] on a class to enable exhaustiveness checking when
+enumerable.
+Use the [`sealed` modifier][sealed] on a class to enable
-switching over subtypes of that class:
+exhaustiveness checking when switching over subtypes of that class:

 ```dart
 sealed class Shape {